 Step 1: IN-CSE (SCS) sends to the SCEF a Network Parameter Configuration request.

-This step is triggered by the creation or modification of the node <schedule> resource (step 0b),.
+This step is triggered by the creation or modification of the node <schedule> resource and if the networkCoordinated attribute of the <schedule> resource is set to True (step 0b),.

 The IN-CSE determines the SCEF based on the M2M-Ext-ID’s of the registree ASN/MN-CSE or ADN-AEs (e.g. either a DNS lookup on the M2M-Ext-ID or the based on the domain portion of the M2M-Ext-ID’s.).
 The IN-CSE provides the network pattern to the SCEF, the fields of the API are populated as follows.